-Read and find out how to remove milia on face and how to prevent it.
+Read and find out how to remove milia on the face and how to prevent it.
 Milia is the medical term for small, keratin-filled cysts that can be seen in all age groups.
 These cysts can be solitary (milium) or appear in clusters (milia).
 Milia can happen to just about anyone — regardless of age or skin type — but are more prevalent in those with chronically sun-damaged skin.
 They are commonly found on the face, especially the nose, cheeks, and around the eyes.

 What Causes Milia on Face?